Frequently Asked Questions

 The popping sound is same as a knuckle cracking.
 It indicates the joint has separated slightly and released normal fluids and gases in the joint.

-Only if necessary.
+Rarely, and only if necessary.
 It depends on what the chiropractor finds after your consultation and examination.
-X-rays can be an important diagnostic tool and it means we don’t have to guess or take chances – similar to asking a mechanic to work on your car without lifting the bonnet.
+X-rays can be an important diagnostic tool.
+They mean that we don’t have to guess or take chances.
+Si it is similar to asking a mechanic to work on your car without lifting the bonnet.
 We will refer you to another clinic to take the x-rays if we require them.

 Our best patients continue their care as a preventative measure and come back to see us one a month or more just as a form of servicing to ensure they remain functioning really well and are pain free.

-Healing is a process and takes time and differs from person to person, injury to injury and how you care able to address the activities that caused the problem in the first place.
+Healing is a process and takes time.
+It differs from person to person, injury to injury and how you able to address the activities that caused the problem in the first place.
 If you continue to live life badly then you are, not surprisingly, going to need to see us.
-So, it may take a day, it may take 6 weeks and I can be no more precise than that without actually seeing you.
+So, it may take a day, it may take 6 weeks and we can be no more precise than that without actually seeing you.